Through the Eyes of New Students

 By Isaiah Hazelwood, Trinity News Senior Editor

-Following move-ins was a week full of orientation planning, with over fourty events held in-person and around twenty more events online.
-Maryam Rehman, the orientation coordinator, said that the events had a great start as people grabbed orientation kits, and only improved as students were excited to be back in-person and eager to meet one another.
+Following move-ins was a week full of orientation planning, with over forty events held in-person and around twenty more events online.
+Maryam Rehman, the orientation coordinator, said that the events had a great start as people grabbed orientation kits, and only improved as students were excited to be back in person and eager to meet one another.
 “It felt like any other orientation,” Maryam said while Saarthak Singh, another orientation leader, said he was “surprised about how amazing it’s going.”

 Outside orientation events, new students have complemented the openness and friendliness of other students on campus.
 Saarthak Singh felt the community last winter was limited by “groupism, within upper years and within floors,” but there was almost nothing but praise for the new community over these past few days: Ahmed Khalf complemented the “great lively environment” and the smaller closer-knit community; Kenji Tan was “really surprised with how open and friendly people are” and found it easy to get along with others; Bryce McDowell described the community as “very liberating and very welcoming”; and Saarthak Singh loves being able to sit with new people at Strachan hall and strike up a conversation while eating.